Nullreff/redpile-old/README.md

 **THIS IS A WORK IN PROGRESS**

-Redpile is a rethink of Redstone for Minecraft with more flexibility, speed and utility.
+Redpile is a voxel logic simulator.
+You can think of it as a Redstone simulator with more flexibility, speed and utility.
 It can be run from the command line or as a standalone server that talks via sockets.
 For more information, check out [redpile.org](http://redpile.org/).